-Figure 25: Local computations have little effect, but ADOPT-Yos is clearly better than ADOPT-Aos, competing with ADOPT-Dos.
+Figure 12: Local computations have little effect, but ADOPT-Yos is clearly better than ADOPT-Aos, competing with ADOPT-Dos.
 The optimized version of ADOPT-Yos is in average approximately 1% better than ADOPT-Dos (up to 15% better on some problem instances).

-computed for higher priority agents rather than computing them from scratch (ADOPT-Yos.a.optim).
-The same figure shows the effect on asynchronous cycles to be minor (approximately 1% worse than ADOPT-Yos).
+We tried to figure out the importance of using method (a) rather than method (b) in Step 1 of Remark 8 (comparing obtained versions ADOPT-Yos and ADOPT-Yos.b), and we found the two alternatives to be equally good (ADOPT-Yos being less than 1% better than ADOPT-Yos.b).
+We also evaluated the effects of optimizations in local computations, by computing the nogoods for an agent $A_k$ based on the nogoods computed for higher priority agents rather than computing them from scratch (ADOPT-Yos.a.optim).
+The same figure shows the effect on sequential messages to be minor (approximately 1% worse than ADOPT-Yos).
 The effect on constraint checks is similarly minor (4%) and is not depicted here.

-Figure 24 clearly shows that the highest improvement in number of cycles is brought by sending valued nogoods to other ancestors besides the parent.
+Figure 5 clearly shows that the highest improvement in number of sequential messages is brought by sending valued nogoods to other ancestors besides the parent.
 The next factor for improvement with difficult problems (density .3) is the use of SRCs.
-The use of the structures of the DFS tree makes slight improvements in number of cycles (when nogoods reach all ancestors).
-To obtain a low total message traffic and to reduce computation at agent level, we found that it is best not to announce any possible valued nogoods to each interested ancestor.
-Instead, one can reduce the communication without a significant penalty in number of cycles by only announcing valued nogoods to the highest priority agent to which they are relevant (besides the communication with the parent, which is required for guaranteeing optimality).
+The use of the structures of the DFS tree makes slight improvements in number of message latencies (when nogoods reach all ancestors).

-Experimental comparison with DPOP is redundant since its performance can be easily predicted.
+Experimental comparison with DPOP (Petcu & Faltings, 2005a, 2005b) is redundant since its performance can be easily predicted.
 DPOP is a good choice if the induced width $\gamma$ of the graph of the problem is smaller than $\log_d T/n$ and smaller than $\log_d S$ , where T is the available time, n the number of variables, d the domain size, and S the available computer memory.
+The usage of the DFS trees in DPOP is discussed in (Atlas & Decker, 2007).

-5. Conclusions
+7. Conclusions

 With the ADOPT distributed constraint optimization algorithm, an agent can communicate feedback only to a predefined predecessor, its parent in the DFS tree.
 The extension proposed here enables agents to send feedback to any relevant agent (fulfilling a research direction suggested in the original publication of ADOPT), bringing significant speed-up, and embodying a version of ADOPT on which one can apply the results related to the main algorithm for distributed constraint satisfaction, ABT.
 ADOPT-ing can dynamically discover a DFS tree based only on the constraints that had been proved relevant by the search up to that moment.
 It uses (Dago & Verfaillie, 1996)'s valued nogoods tagging contexts with costs and with sets of references to culprit constraints.
-The generalized algorithm is denoted ADOPTing.
+The generalized algorithm is denoted ADOPT-ing.
 Tagging costs with sets of references to culprit constraints (SRCs) allows detection and exploitation of dynamically created independence between sub-problems.
 Such independence can be caused by assignments.
 Experimentation shows that it is important for an agent to infer and send in parallel several valued nogoods to different higher priority agents.
-It also shows that exaggerating this principle by sending each valued nogood to all ancestors able to handle it produces little additional gain while increasing the network traffic and the computational load.
-Instead, each inferred valued nogood should be sent only to the highest priority agent that can handle it (its target).
+Each inferred valued nogood is sent only to the highest priority agent that can handle it (its target).
 Precomputed DFS trees can still be used in conjunction with the valued nogood paradigm for optimization, thereby providing some additional improvements.
-ADOPT-ing versions detecting and/or exploiting DFS trees that we tested so far are also slightly better (in number of cycles and total messages) than the ones without DFS trees.
+ADOPT-ing versions detecting and/or exploiting DFS trees that we tested so far are also slightly better (in number of sequential messages and total messages) than the ones without DFS trees.